lix-project/lix/doc/manual/rl-next/symbol-value-reuse.md

 * A slight decrease in CPU usage during Nix evaluations.

 This change is inspired by https://github.com/NixOS/nix/pull/13258 but the approach is different.

+**Note** : [`xokdvium`](https://github.com/xokdvium) is the rightful author of https://gerrit.lix.systems/c/lix/+/3300 and the credit was missed on our end during the development process.
+We are deeply sorry for this mistake.